 An example of the word “employee” used in its plural possessive form is as follows:

 The employees’ wages were reduced following the recession.

-The examples above illustrate how the word “employee” is used in a singular form, a plural form, and its possessive forms.
+The examples above illustrate how the word “employee” is used in its singular form, plural form, and possessive forms.